vibbits/gentle-hands-on-python/src/05_Collections.md

 ## Operating on Lists and using Python utilities

 In the following section we will use the `operator` library which is part of the Python standard library (if you're interested, see the documentation [here](https://docs.python.org/3/library/operator.html)).
 The `operator` library defines functions that are equivalent to the usual operators you've seen so far (e.g. `+`, `*`, _indexing_, etc.).
 Let's begin by importing the `operator` library.
-Run the next code cell:

 ::: {.cell .code}
 ```python